 To collect and make payments due and administer our accounts.
 This is necessary for the preparation of any contract between us.

 To communicate with you concerning any enquiries, bookings, travel services provided, problems and complaints, and to respond to any submissions, enquiries or requests from you.
 This is done on the basis of our legitimate interests in ensuring our business is run efficiently.

 10.6 Record Keeping

-To keep internal records and maintain reasonable archives, including concerning as to enquiries, bookings, contracts, travel services, and complaints.
-This is done on the basis of our legitimate interests in ensuring our business to run efficiently.
+To keep internal records and maintain reasonable archives, including concerning enquiries, bookings, contracts, travel services, and complaints.
+This is done on the basis of our legitimate interests in ensuring our business runs efficiently.

 10.7 Manage and Improve our business

 To analyse, audit, provide, operate, administer, maintain and improve our business, website, systems, and services;